 Welfare & wellbeing support

-Our Welfare Team is a key part of college life, and is made up of the Dean, Chaplain, Registrar and Junior Deans.
-We’re on hand to offer support for any student who needs it.
+Our Welfare Team is a central part of college life, and is made up of the Dean, Welfare Lead, Registrar, Junior Deans and Lodge staff.
+We offer support for all undergraduate and postgraduate students at Hertford.

 Hertford College support